21700095/nowic2/README.md

 # nowic2
-jun min's have no girlfirends
+jun min's have no girlfirends!